VGGeorgiev/Angular2-SoftUniConf/README.md

-# Vladimir Georgiev (VGeorgiev) Talks
+# Talks at Conferences
-Repository for all talks at conferences
+Repository for all talks at conferences made by Vladimir Georgiev (VGeorgiev).